How to prevent temper tantrums

 Too little stimulation leaves you feeling bored and restless but too much leaves you feeling rushed and drained.

 Get the balance right and voila – a much happier child.
+Again this isn’t hard to put in place but does require some thoughtful observation and planning.

 Now this is the real deal.
 The golden ticket of toddler tantrum prevention.